C-Deck/CattleTrackerPozyx/README.md

 ### Build CSV Files

 The subfolder for building CSV files is [CSVGenerator](CSVGenerator/README.md).
+(Click link to go to CSVGenerator Document)

 This is a program that files the JSON file created previously and creates a CSV file for each cow.
 The CSV file format is `tag, time, x, y`.
 For our purposes, this is all we need.
 The tag number is necessary later for the visualization.

 ### Theoretical Data

 The subfolder for creating theoretical data is [DataSimulator](DataSimulator/README.md).
+(Click link to go to DataSimulator Document)

 This is a program that creates movement data and CSV files for a set number of cows.
 In order to develop the visualization, data is needed to test it.
 This program creates that data.
 It creates a fake cow and has it move within a constrained field.
 As it moves (or doesn't), the program records that and eventually outputs all of that data into a CSV file.

 ### Visualization

 The subfolder for creating theoretical data is [Visualization](Visualization/README.md).
+(Click link to go to Visualization Document)

 This program uses Dash and Plotly in order to display the data.
 There is some setup involved that is described in the folders README.
 Using these tools, it creates a webpage displaying graphs and data about the movement of the cows.